MichaelCade/90DaysOfDevOps/Days/day11.md

 ![](Images/Day11_Go2.png)

 Finally, and this won't be the end of our program we will come back to this in [Day12](day12.md) to add more functionality.
-We now want to add another variable for the number of days we have completed of the challenge.
+We now want to add another variable for the number of days we have completed the challenge.

-Below I added `dayscomplete` variable with the amount of days completed.
+Below I added `dayscomplete` variable with the number of days completed.

 ```
 package main